ulrichanani/rave-ruby/README.md

 ### `.initiate_charge(payload)`

 This function is called to initiate card transaction.
-The payload should be a ruby hash with card details.
+The payload should be a Ruby hash with card details.
 Its parameters should include the following:

 - `cardno`,